 This role involves working 1:1 with targeted children or small groups as ell as families within our community.
 Weekly feedback to SLT and written reports on each intervention support the monitoring or provision and impact.

 As a result the Family Support Worker has received additional training in Safeguarding to enable them to be part of the Safeguarding Team.
 The Family Support Worker has also had CAF training to enable them to share the workload with the Assistant Principal / Lead for Inclusion and Provision who is also CAF trained.

 Out of Hours Safeguarding

 If you need to let us know about any issue that concerns you during non-school hours, please use this form below.
-It is sent to Mr Bateson, Mrs Cowley, Mrs Abel and Miss Durrheim, who will respond as soon as practically possible to your issue.
+It is sent to Miss Durrheim, Mrs Cowley, Mrs Neild, who will respond as soon as practically possible to your issue.